 Hop on the train (yellow line N, R or W) south to Union Square.
 The outdoor Green Market happens Mon., Wed., Fri. and Sat. where you can wander the stalls and marvel at the fresh produce and street vendors.
 Then walk west to Chelsea along 14th Street, which will bring you to Chelsea Market, an indoor urban food court and boutique shopping mall.
 From sushi to fresh baked bread to soups and brownies (Fat Witch is our fave), we guarantee you won’t leave hungry.

 Day 2: Uptown Museums/Central Park

-At the AMNH, in addition to the big blue whale, all those dinosaurs, and an incredible planetarium, you can check out the great “Our Senses” exhibit.
+At the AMNH, in addition to the big blue whale, all those dinosaurs, and an incredible planetarium, you can check out one of special exhibits staged at the Museum.
 Be sure to download the AMNH app to better organize your visit.

 photo: London Road via Flickr

 If you’re a fine art and cultural history-loving family, we suggest starting on the east side of the park at the Metropolitan Museum of Art.
 Not only can you see dozens of works by great Masters, the Met is jammed with awe-inspiring exhibits dedicated to arms and armor; Egyptian, Asia, African, and Near East art; Greek and Roman art; the Temple of Dendur, contemporary and modern art and more.

 Insider Tip: The Met’s Family Map is a fantastic resource and guide for figuring out what you want to see and how to find it!